Heat in the Workplace

 Part One: The Legal Position

-This position is frequently misread as meaning that employers have no specific duty in hot weather.
-That is incorrect, and it is a misreading that creates genuine legal exposure.
+This position is frequently misread as meaning employers have no specific duty in hot weather.
+That is incorrect, and the misreading creates genuine legal exposure.

 The absence of a maximum temperature is not a legal safe harbour